 Clayton Vila is a film director living in Los Angeles, California.

 “Born and raised on the smallest island in the smallest state, Block Island in Rhode Island, I developed a passion for filmmaking at an early age in the way most filmmakers did: playing with my parent’s camcorder.
-But before I became a director, I set out on an alternative endeavor: I began a long and successful career as a professional skier.
+But before I realized my will to be a film director, I became consumed by another endeavor: I began a career as a professional skier.

-After years of skiing in front of a camera, I found myself becoming obsessed with being behind a camera.
+After years of skiing in front of the camera and earning an X Games Medal, I once again found myself becoming obsessed with being behind the camera.
 My fascination with my friends within the strange world of skiing led me to direct multiple award-winning films about the industry’s bizarre athletes and characters.
 This momentum allowed me to enter ABC’s director program and shadow Tony Goldwyn as he directed an episode of the hit TV show Scandal.
-The skills I learned there allowed me to dive head first into a career as a director.
+The skills I learned there allowed me to dive head first into my filmmaking career, as I directed a feature documentary that aired nationally on ABC just a year later.